Auditing Compels Operators to Adopt Better Aviation SMS

 Many medium to large-size aviation service providers emphasize the quality side of their businesses.
 I believe it is easier for managers to estimate greater financial value from QMS than SMS.
 This is perhaps why aviation-specific auditing software continues to be very popular.

-Many aviation service providers that have separate software tools for both quality and safety requirements.
+Many aviation service providers have separate software tools for both quality and safety requirements.
 This can be seen as extravagance as full-featured SMS tools contain functionality to also manage QMS requirements.
 Alternatively, larger operators may already have complex databases to manage QMS requirements and can benefit by restructuring their QMS databases to accommodate SMS requirements.

 In this article, we discuss how to migrate from a pure quality management system with limited abilities to a more robust software system designed to manage both QMS and SMS requirements.
 Integrated SMS and QMS systems make good business sense and save aviation service providers money in most cases.

 While integrating QMS and SMS, managers need to be careful.
 One tendency is to adapt a rigid QMS solution to fit SMS requirements.
 Please be careful.
 Some considerations must be accounted for before jumping into the fray too quickly.
-If this QMS and SMS integration fails, management will sour to the idea of spending more money to "do it right the next time."
+If this QMS and SMS integration fails, management will sour on the idea of spending more money to "do it right the next time."

 Operators Suffer Considerably before Switching

 A wise safety manager once told me an interesting point about aviation service providers.
-She said: "airlines that have adopted poor software systems will suffer for years before pulling the plug."
+She said: "Airlines that have adopted poor software systems will suffer for years before pulling the plug."
 Changing from one software system to another can be painful.

 One needs to consider: